 Each spring, after months of conceptual development, experimentation and meticulous construction, Apparel Design majors showcase their one-of-a-kind creations at a popular runway show called Collection.
-Held at the Providence Performing Arts Center this year, the fast-paced live show offers audiences a sneak peak at the fashion tastemakers and trendsetters of the future.
+Last held at the Providence Performing Arts Center, the fast-paced live show offers audiences a sneak peak at the fashion tastemakers and trendsetters of the future.

 The work shown in each year’s Collection is juried by a panel of guest critics – professional designers who carefully review and discuss the work together, give students critical feedback and select the best garments for the one-day show.
 Guest critics for 2016 will be announced this fall.
 In 2015 they were:

 Designs by seniors are selected from their year-long thesis collections – unified bodies of work that showcase professional-grade conceptual and technical skills; for juniors selections are made from their men’s or women’s tailored jacket looks and cut/sew knitwear projects or costumes; and sophomore work is selected from their textiles-collaborative print projects, as well as from the Re-Innovatives challenge – to construct a wearable piece out of recycled materials other than fabric.

 » gallery of seniors’ new looks for Collection 15

 » gallery of student work presented at Collection 2014

 Apparel DesignArchitectureCeramicsDigital + MediaFilm/Animation/VideoExperimental and Foundation StudiesFurniture DesignGlassGraphic DesignHistory of Art + Visual CultureHistory, Philosophy + the Social SciencesIllustrationIndustrial DesignInterior ArchitectureJewelry + MetalsmithingLandscape ArchitectureLiterary Arts + StudiesPaintingPhotographyPrintmakingSculptureTeaching + Learning in Art + DesignTextiles